 A logistical approach to the mentoring solution

-"It is easier to raise healthy children
+"It is easier to raise healthy children than to fix broken men"

 As the adult men of a community who have benefited from the struggles of people whom we didn't know and who didn't know us, we have committed to invest in the future as they did when they created opportunity for us.
 By committing one to twenty hours each year we are making community better one boy at a time.
 We recognize that each little boy who reaches adulthood prepared for his role as father to his next generation is a permanent solution an influence that will lead future generations towards productivity and responsibility.